kenly-ldk/gcp-iot-demo/data-processing/README.md

-# Tutorial #2: Real time IOT data processing with Cloud Functions and Cloud Dataflow
+# Tutorial #2: Real time IOT data processing with Cloud Functions and Cloud Dataflow/Apache Beam

-The setup described in this tutorial addresses following scenario: At industrial facilities, sensors are installed to monitor the equipment on site.
+The setup described in this tutorial addresses following scenario:

+At industrial facilities, sensors are installed to monitor the equipment on site.
 Sensor data is continuously streamed to the cloud.
 There it is handled by different components for various purposes, such as real-time monitoring and alerts, long-term data storage for analysis, performance improvement, and model training.

-In this tutorial, you will build on top of the previous tutorial #1, where we already setup a gateway that manages a Raspberry Pi device.
+In this tutorial, you will build on top of the previous [tutorial #1](https://github.com/kenly-ldk/gcp-iot-demo/tree/master/connectivity), where we already setup a gateway that manages a Raspberry Pi device.
 The accelerometer data from Sense Hat attached to the Raspberry Pi device is continuously generated, and they are delivered to the cloud for real-time processing.
 <hr/>

 ## Technical Overview